HOW TO TALK TO KIDS ABOUT CLIMATE CHANGE

 Make sure to check out our T.R.E.E.S. school program and get your school started on the path to sustainability!

-Get in touch and we can help you better implement these strategies into your classroom today.
+Get in touch or sign-up using the form below and we can help you better implement these strategies into your classroom today!

 - Informative lesson plans discussing all things environment

 - Interactive modules touching upon the 6 pillars of why trees are important

 - Fun activities to open up environmental discussions